jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

 The [S3 Client Class](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#client) is a low-level representation of Amazon S3.
 The S3 client has a method called [list_buckets()](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.list_buckets) that will return a dictionary with a list of all the buckets in that account.
 The Buckets dictionary within the response object contains this list of buckets.

-For this example we are only interested in the bucket name, as that's the only required argument we need to add a lifecycle poilcy to an object.
-Therefore, we save the response of the list_buckets() in a list object as follows:
+For this example we are only interested in the bucket name, as that's the only required argument we need to add a lifecycle policy to an object.
+We save the response of the list_buckets() in a list object as follows:

 ```